 Consistent to the End

 As if the eyewitness reports were not enough to challenge Morison’s skepticism, he was also baffled by the disciples’ behavior.
 These eleven former cowards were suddenly willing to suffer humiliation, torture, and death.
 All but one of Jesus’ disciples were slain as martyrs.
-Would they have done so much for a lie, knowing they had taken the body?
+If they had taken the body, would they have sacrificed so much for a lie?
 Something happened that changed everything for these men and women.

-Morison acknowledged, “Whoever comes to this problem has sooner or later to confront a fact that cannot be explained away … This fact is that … a profound conviction came to the little group of people – a change that attests to the fact that Jesus had risen from the grave.”
+It was this significant fact that persuaded Morison the resurrection must have really happened.
+He acknowledged, “Whoever comes to this problem has sooner or later to confront a fact that cannot be explained away … This fact is that … a profound conviction came to the little group of people – a change that attests to the fact that Jesus had risen from the grave.”

 Professor J. N. D. Anderson and author of “Evidence for the Resurrection” concurs, “Think of the psychological absurdity of picturing a little band of defeated cowards cowering in an upper room one day and a few days later transformed into a company that no persecution could silence – and then attempting to attribute this dramatic change to nothing more convincing than a miserable fabrication … That simply wouldn’t make sense.”